GCU-GenCyber/GenCyber-Camp-24/Principles of Security/Principles of Privileges.md

 ## Principles of Privileges
-Principles of Privileges refer to what level of access employee have.
+Almost every organization uses identity and access management (IAM) strategies or tools as part of its security practices.
+IAM is the encompassing term to describe how companies manage user identities, authenticate users, and control access to company resources.
+Privileged identity management (PIM) and privileged access management (PAM) are subgroups of IAM.

+PIM and PAM lets companies manage who can access a company’s most critical resources, like servers, databases, and applications.
+They operate under the ***Principle of least Privilege** to limit who and how many users can access secure systems and the sensitive data stored within.

 There are various types of principles, but levels of access are always determined by 2 factors:
 + The Individual's Position within a Company/Organization
 + The Sensitivity of the Information Being Stored

+### Principle of Least Privilege
++ The principle that users should be given the minimum amount of privileges.
++ Only those absolutely necessary should have access to certain content.
++ It is defined as "the practice of restricting account creation and permission levels to only the resources a user requires to perform an authorized activity."
++ It is widely considered to be a cybersecurity best practice and it is a foundational step in protecting privileged access to critical data and assets.

 ### Privileged Identity Management (PIM)
 + This is used to translate a user's roles within an organization into an access role on the system